simichel/simichel.github.io/_pages/research.md

 Weather routing studies
 -------------------------------------------

-To meet decarbonization objectives in maritime transport, weather routing plays an important role.
-In this context, [D-ICE Engineering](https://www.dice-engineering.com/) has developed a versatile, efficient, and robust multi-objective weather routing algorithm to reduce vessel fuel consumption.
+To meet decarbonization objectives in maritime transport, the weather routing plays an important role.
+In this context, [D-ICE Engineering](https://www.dice-engineering.com/) has developed a versatile, efficient, and robust multi-objective *<u>weather routing algorithm</u>* to reduce vessel fuel consumption.
-Among other things, [D-ICE Engineering](https://www.dice-engineering.com/) acts as a third party for shipowners to calculate the potential benefits of routing through statistical weather routing studies (i.e., simulating hundreds of voyages over the past years, using historical weather data).
+Among other things, [D-ICE Engineering](https://www.dice-engineering.com/) acts as a third party for shipowners to calculate the potential benefits of routing through statistical *weather routing studies* (i.e., simulating hundreds of voyages over the past years, using historical weather data).
-However, since these statistics are based on specific inputs, biais can be introduced directly from study case inputs.
+However, since these statistics are based on specific inputs, bias can be introduced directly from study case inputs.

-My main research at [D-ICE Engineering](https://www.dice-engineering.com/) was part this frame, to quantify the biais introduced by different factors in statistical weather routing study, and also the optimisation of operational weather routing algorithm..
+My main research at [D-ICE Engineering](https://www.dice-engineering.com/) were part this frame, to **quantify the bias introduced by different factors in statistical *weather routing study***, and also the **optimization of operational *weather routing algorithm***.

 <!-- ### Use the wind to save the world (and your wallet) -->

 ### Some research studies
-* **Crystal effect**: Statistical studies being based on historical weather data, a biais is straightly introduce beacause in an operational context, only weather forecasts are available.
+* **Crystal effect**: Statistical studies being based on historical weather data, a bias is straightly introduced because in an operational context, only weather forecasts are available.
- I therefore proposed a study to highlight the bias introduced by the input meteorological data, as well as various factors that could impact it.
+ I therefore proposed a study to highlight the bias introduced by the input meteorological data, as well as various factors that could influence it.
 I also proposed a study on the impact of routing update frequency (and weather forecasts) on operational routing.
 * **Bias introduced by statistical samples** (in terms of travel departure dates): To this end, I defined convergence metrics as well as precision criteria to quantify deviations from "optimal" data.
 * **Operational routing algorithm optimization**: if we consider a weather model providing forecasts for X days, it is possible to have routes that exceed this forecast duration.
 I then proposed different algorithms to define the optimal route in an operational framework, based on metrics defining risk exposures according to the options (*Pareto optimal*);